Avvyyy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to print first 10 lines of /etc/passwd
+Script ot print the 3rd line of file -iacta- which is in the working directory